Government and Public Services

 The flagship graduate programme in this sector is Civil Service Fast Stream.
 However there are a multitude of other organisations, graduate programmes and direct entry opportunities and anyone interested in working in the public sector should broaden their search and research to encompass the very wide array of potential employers.
 For example:

 • The Local Government sector is an important graduate destination.
 Each year more than 50 local authorities offer graduate positions through Impact: The Local Government Graduate Programme, which is coordinated by the Local Government Association (LGA).
-You can also look for direct entry positions with individual local authorities and/or the Mayor of London or metro-mayors in Greater Manchester and other areas.
+You can also look for direct entry positions with individual local authorities and/or the Mayor of London or metro mayors in Greater Manchester and other areas.

-• There will be opportunities across many front line services such as law and order, social work, teaching and healthcare.
+• There will be opportunities across many frontline services such as law and order, social work, teaching and healthcare.
 In the UK, all these fields offer specific graduate entry and accelerated development programmes.

 • Direct entry positions to all the above, including civil service departments, agencies and other public bodies.